Certificate IV in Computer Systems Technology

 - network technician

 - network support technician

 - level 1 help desk support

-You will have the ability to apply a wide range of knowledge and skills in basic networking, IT support, database development, programming and web development support; working safely and ethically in a sustainable work environment.
+You’ll have the ability to apply a wide range of knowledge and skills in: basic networking; IT support; database development; programming and web development support; and working safely and ethically in a sustainable work environment.

 Completion ofÂ 20 units (including 12 core plus 8 elective)